Cholinergic neuron: Time memory and time stamping

 The suprachiasmatic nucleus functions as the hypothalamic master clock, controlling the body's Circadian rhythm.
-The suprachiamatic nucleus of mice, hamsters, and rats have a small amount of cholinergic innervation.
+The suprachiasmatic nucleus of mice, hamsters, and rats have a small amount of cholinergic innervation.

 A "time memory" is the memory at a specific time of day for which an individual made an association with a certain event or location.
 "Time stamping" is the process by which the specific time-of-day is encoded to support the formation of a time memory.
 The situation must be important and specific, without unnecessary prolonging, for a time stamp to occur.
 Acetylcholine excites cells in the suprachiasmatic nucleus, so cholinergic transmission of more Acetylcholine into the suprachiasmatic nucleus should support the formation of a time memory.

 The number of free and available muscarinic acetylcholine receptors (mAChRs) is highest when acetylcholine release is at the lowest levels.
 When a memorable event occurs, there is a massive release of acetylcholine that will attach to mAChRs.
 Once too many are involved, the mAChRs will reduce or block further cholinergic input, which protects these cells and the networks from additional cholinergic input that could disrupt the signal.
 This allows the suprachiasmatic nucleus to perform time stamping and produce a time memory of what has just occurred to the individual.
 If correct, this would explain the cholinergic neuron’s role in memory.